-We work with the UAE to improve links between our two countries.
-We have a shared agenda in many areas of political and practical co-operation, borne of many years of collaboration since before the UAE was formed.
+We work with the United Arab Emirates to improve links between our two countries.
+We have a shared agenda in many areas of political and practical co-operation, borne of many years of collaboration since before the United Arab Emirates was formed.

 Get an emergency travel document

 If the person needing the emergency travel document is under 16, a parent or guardian should apply on their behalf.

 If you are travelling in more than 3 weeks, check if you can get a new or replacement passport in time to travel.